-Certain statements in this document constitute forward-looking statements that are neither reported financial results nor other historical information.
-They include statements that predict or indicate future earnings, savings, synergies, events, trends, plans or objectives.
-Such forward-looking statements may or may not take into account and may or may not be affected by known and unknown risks, uncertainties and other important factors that could cause actual results, performance or achievements of the company to be materially different from future results, performance or achievements expressed or implied by such forward-looking statements.
-Such risks, uncertainties and other important factors include: economic, business and political conditions in South Africa; decreases in the market price of commodities; hazards associated with underground and surface mining; labour disruptions; changes in government regulations, particularly environmental, health and safety and tax regulations; changes in exchange rates; currency devaluations; inflation and other macro-economic factors; electricity supply disruptions, constraints and cost increases; supply chain shortages and increases in the price of production inputs; the unavailability of mining and processing equipment or transportation infrastructure; the impact of the Covid-19 pandemic; and the impact of tuberculosis.
-The forward-looking statements apply only as of the date of publication of these pages.
-The company undertakes no obligation to update publicly or release any revisions to these forward-looking statements to reflect events or circumstances after the date of publication of these pages or to reflect any unanticipated events.
+Certain statements in this document constitute forward-looking statements that are neither reported financial results nor historical information.
+They include but are not limited to statements that are predictions of or indicate future earnings, savings, synergies, events, trends, plans or objectives.
+Such forward-looking statements may or may not take into account and may or may not be affected by known and/or unknown risks, unpredictables and other important factors that could cause the actual results, performance and/or achievements of the company to be materially different from the future results, performance or achievements expressed or implied by such forward-looking statements.
+Such risks, unpredictables and other important factors include among others: economic, business and political conditions in South Africa; decreases in the market price of commodities; hazards associated with underground and surface mining; labour disruptions; changes in government regulations, including environmental regulations; changes in exchange rates; currency devaluations; inflation and other macro-economic factors; and the impact of the health-related epidemics and pandemics, including Covid-19, HIV and Aids in South Africa.

+These forward-looking statements speak only as of the date of publication of these pages.
+The company undertakes no obligation to update publicly or release any revisions to these forward-looking statements to reflect events or circumstances after the date of publication of these pages or to reflect the occurrence of unpredictable events.